-As my colleague Yann said in an earlier blog, there is a growing shortage of multilayer ceramic capacitors (MLCCs), and the situation is likely to persist through 2020.
+As my colleague Yann said in an earlier technical article, there is a growing shortage of multilayer ceramic capacitors (MLCCs), and the situation is likely to persist through 2020.
 MLCCs are used in almost every type of electronic equipment, due to their reliability and small footprint.

 Manufacturers are now looking to replace ceramic capacitors with polymer or other capacitor types.
 TI D-CAP+™ control mode multiphase controllers, converters and modules (like the TPSM831D31) can help hardware designers reduce the MLCC count on their motherboard versus competitive solutions.